vivaxgen/MicroHaps/README.md

 ```
 microhap_QC.py --index-file ~/Documents/microhaps/sample_file.csv --ref ~/Documents/microhaps/PlasmoDB-51_PvivaxP01_Genome.fasta --bed ~/Documents/microhaps/microhap.bed
 ```
-## Tutorial: How does the Menzies MicroHap pipeline work and what is it doing?
-COMING SOON

 ## Installation on local devices and private servers (Skip this if using ADA)
 Create conda environment with required packages by downloading the microhapQC.yaml file provided in input files (https://github.com/aosborne13/Menzies_MicroHaps/blob/main/input_files/microhapQC.yaml) and following the commands below.